 The blue trail follows a logging road from the northeast corner of the park to the 0.5-mile-mark on the orange trail.
 It is relatively flat and wide and is good for cross-country skiing.

 From the Trout Falls Rd. parking lot, the red trail climbs steadily south for 0.75 miles to a lookout point, with great views of Lake George.
 It can also be accessed from a section of the yellow trail via a steep climb from Trout Falls Rd.
 Going north from the Trout Falls Rd parking lot, the red trail primarily follows an old logging road for 1.45 miles, for an easy hike around the northern pond to connect with the blue trail.

-To launch your canoe or kayak on the south pond, proceed from the intersection of Padanarum and Trout Falls Roads north on Trout Falls Road for 0.8 miles until you see a sign for the boat launch on the right hand side.
-From here there is a short portage to the water.
-To launch into the north pond, continue on Trout Falls Road for another 0.1 miles to the parking area.
-The red trail follows the brook downstream for a short distance before crossing it and heading back to the old logging road.
+To launch your canoe or kayak on the south pond, proceed from the intersection of Padanarum and Trout Falls Roads north on Padanarum Road for 0.8 miles until you see a sign for the boat launch on the left hand side.
+From here there is a 500 foot portage to the water.
+To launch into the north pond, bear left at intersection onto Trout Falls Road and drive 0.9 miles to the roadside parking area on the right.
+The red trail follows the brook downstream for a short distance before crossing and heading back to the old logging road.
 Proceed for 0.65 miles to a sign pointing to the launch area.